232nd Rifle Division: Defense of Fastiv

 By November 12 five panzer divisions had been concentrated along the Khodorkiv–Fastiv–Cherniakhiv sector.
 While Fastiv continued to come under attack the 232nd remained fighting in its previous positions.
 The STAVKA, alarmed by the situation, ordered Vatutin to reinforce 38th Army's left wing along the Fastiv–Trypillia line with artillery, tanks and engineers to prevent any breakthrough toward Kyiv.
 While the Army's right wing liberated Zhytomyr on this date, and 60th Army would take Korosten on the 17th, 1st Ukrainian Front was now forced over to the defense.

 Frustrated at Fastiv, the German command moved its armored forces to the Zhytomyr and Kornyn axis by November 15.
 The fighting in this area continued for the remainder of the month, with the former city being retaken and the advance continuing to within 60km of Kyiv.
-On November 15 the 232nd was reported as having 5,573 personnel, with 91 guns and mortars of 76mm+ calibre, including three trophy German 105mm howitzers.
+On November 15 the 232nd was reported as having 5,573 personnel, with 91 guns and mortars of 76 mm+ calibre, including three trophy German 105 mm howitzers.
 The previous day it had been transferred to 40th Army, which had moved up from the Bukryn bridgehead.
 On November 28 General Ulitin was wounded and hospitalized.
 After his recovery in February 1944 he was sent to the Voroshilov Academy from which he graduated in March 1945.
 He went on to command the 71st and 5th Guards Rifle Divisions postwar before his retirement in 1957.
 He was replaced on December 4 by Maj.
 Gen. Maksim Evseevich Kozyr, who had previously led the 391st and 7th Guards Rifle Divisions.
 Later that month the division was transferred to 51st Corps; it would remain under these commands almost continuously for the duration of the war.
 On January 4, 1944 it was awarded the Order of the Red Banner.